Maghull: Media

 The main local newspapers are the Liverpool Echo (evening) and the Liverpool Daily Post (morning).
 Both are tabloids published by the Trinity Mirror group.
 There are also two local newspapers, the Aintree & Maghull Champion and the Maghull Star, both of which are free and are delivered every week either on a Wednesday or a Thursday.

-The local BBC radio station is Radio Merseyside.
-Maghull is also served by the Liverpool radio stations and multiple pan-North West radio stations.
-The ITV franchise holder for the town is ITV, previously Granada, and the BBC regional news programme is North West Tonight.
+Local news and television programmes are provided by BBC North West and ITV Granada, the local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Capital Liverpool, Hits Radio Liverpool, Smooth North West and Greatest Hits Radio Liverpool & The North West.
 An online radio station, Maghull Radio, has been running since February 2014 in partnership with Maghull Council and Maghull Community Enterprise.
 This radio station broadcasts live from Maghull Town Hall and has a variety of shows that combine music, both mainstream and niche, as well as talk shows including news and sport updates.

+Filming location

+Due to its location and amenities, Maghull has become for popular location for filming.